Denba236/RPG_project/README.md

-# RPG_project
-🧙‍♂️ RPG Mini Project
+# 🧙‍♂️ RPG Mini Project
 This is a console-based RPG game written in Python.
 Players can create characters, form guilds, complete quests, craft items, engage in battles, and interact with factions, weather, and dynamic events.

 🔥 Features